 Load Settings - Load Settings is a button in the Customize panel.
 This option allows you to copy the customizations from another video within your Wistia account.

 Locked - Locked is a privacy state for a project.
-A locked project is only accessible via a Wistia login and an invitation from the Account Owner, a Manager, an [Admin (#admin) on the project, or someone with sharing permissions.
-This state can be changed in the Privacy & Sharing option in Project Actions, or via the padlock next to the project's title.
+A locked project is only accessible via a Wistia login and an invitation from the Account Owner, a Manager, an Admin on the project, or someone with sharing permissions.
+This state can be changed in the Privacy & Sharing option on a project page, or via the padlock next to the project’s title.

 Manager - A Manager in a Wistia account is a step below an Account Owner.
 Managers can create and manage projects, add contacts and manage their permissions, update customizations for videos, view Private User Sessions and video [stats] (#stats), and access the Move & Copy panel.
 Managers can also have account ownership transferred to them by the Account Owner.